Umiam Lake

 Umïam Lake, also known as Bara Pani, is a reservoir in the hills 15 km north of Shillong in the state of Meghalaya, India.
 It was created by damming the Umïam River in the early 1960s.
 The principal catchment area of the lake and dam is spread over 225 km2.

 In February 2025, the Guwahati - Panchgram Expressway was announced.
-It will be the first expressway of Northeast India is a greenfield expressway from Guwahati to Umiam (Barapani) in Meghalaya and then direct to old paper mill in Panchgram, which will reduce the Guwahati to Punchgram distance by 5 hours.
+It will be the first expressway of Northeast India is a greenfield expressway from Guwahati to Umiam in Meghalaya and then direct to old paper mill in Panchgram, which will reduce the Guwahati to Punchgram distance by 5 hours.

 Geography

 Two rivers, namely, Wah Umkhrah and Wah Umshyrpi, feed into the Umiam lake.

 History

 Umïam dam

 Umïam Dam, which impounds the lake, was built by the Assam State Electricity Board in the early 1960s.
 The dam's original purpose was to store water for hydroelectric power generation.
 The Umïam Stage I powerhouse, north of the lake, has four 9-MW turbine-generators, which entered commercial operation in 1965.
 Umïam Stage I was the first reservoir-storage hydroelectric project commissioned in the northeastern region of India.
 (Umtru Hydroelectric Project, a run-of-river project with an original capacity of 8.4 MW, began operation in 1957).
 Three more stages of the Umïam Project were subsequently built downstream.

 Before the construction of the dam for electricity, Khasi communities inhabited the Umïam Valley now flooded by the lake.
 Apart from the Gauhati-Shillong Road, the valley consisted of Ri-Kynti (public) and Ri-Raid (clan) land.
 When the Assam State Electricity Board conceptualised the hydroelectric project in June 1958, the plan envisioned submerging part of the valley, where Khwan and Umsaw villages were located.
 Two hundred families were scheduled to be displaced for the reservoir, dam, and powerhouse.
 People of Khwan and Umsaw initially opposed the plan to flood their villages.